Okay, let me be clear!

 However, the question is:

-How early is it?
+How early is should the preparation be?
 Well, it depends on you.

 First, are you an average student with an average score of 60% in every subject during your JSS classes?